noahtf13/blog/content/blog/police-stop.md

 ### Precinct
 ![precinct_map](https://lh4.googleusercontent.com/d5aBqsM-8bEKPWPU-sMF-4Yv-7pJ-5ZUzbz6lj-1QDv31uUb8pJyonniYbGdiRWfcNzZlEg74JiQEeR1aD_zMjEiTj0sz5tHfVdBHkLrfI7UnuVGDdgao0MD8etXRoDu5CDEypIVhq8 "Map of the 5 Precincts within Minneapolis")

-While race looks to be a component in understanding search rates, it is also worth while to understand the differences within the police districts in Minneapolis, since they may have different methods of policing.
+While race looks to be a component in understanding search rates, it is also worthwhile to understand the differences within the police districts in Minneapolis, since they may have different methods of policing.

 Below is a map of the five different precincts within Minneapolis and their rates of search of Black persons by Date.
 There were differences in search rates by precinct before the two events on the graph, but all precincts' search rates stayed more or less the same.
 The one exception was Precinct 4 in Northwest Minneapolis.
 After the two events, Precinct 4 became the precinct with the highest search rate, at around 37.5%.